Disclaimer

 GERMANY

-(In UK terms and crudely put, AfD are similar to BNP/UKIP, CDU/CSU is a coalition of Cameron-style Tory-lite & Thatcherite-style tories with a sprinkling of ReformUK, FW are a centrist, marginally centre-right party similar to Tory 'wets', FDP are similar to our old Liberal Party (ie economically right of centre, socially left of centre), Grune are Greens (although German Greens tend to be more realistic economically than the UK version), SPD are similar to Blair's New Labour, Die Linke a more left-wing version of our Corbynism and BSW a strange party described as 'populist-socialist nationalists' or even 'national socialist')
+(In UK terms and crudely put, AfD are similar to BNP/UKIP, CDU/CSU is a coalition of Cameron-style Tory-lite & Thatcherite-style Tories with a sprinkling of ReformUK, FW are a centrist, marginally centre-right party similar to Tory 'wets', FDP are similar to our old Liberal Party (ie economically right of centre, socially left of centre), Grune are Greens (although German Greens tend to be more realistic economically than the UK version), SPD are similar to Blair's New Labour, Die Linke a more left-wing version of our Corbynism and BSW a strange party described as 'populist-socialist nationalists' or even 'national socialist').
+In essence, AfD & BSW are both populist with AfD being notionally of the Nationalist-Right and BSW being notionally of the Nationalist-Left.)

 ~~~~~~~~~~~~~~~